AskhaYergali/sftp_configuration/README.md

 	sudo service sshd restart

 ### Notes:
-chroot directory and all its parents should have at max 755 permissions
+chroot directory and all its parents should have at max 755 permissions and be owned by the root:root

 ChrootDirectory in the sshd config file may be %h, when %h is determined for the user, thus we have to change user's directory, by using -d, to needed directory which will be used